EmergentSoftware/SQL-Server-Development-Assessment/docs/HowToSkipChecks.md

 ## Create a table to hold the list of checks you want to skip

+Create this table in the database you are developing or in a database on a centralized SQL Server.

 ```sql
 CREATE TABLE dbo.DevelopCheckToSkip (
     DevelopCheckToSkipId INT           IDENTITY(1, 1) NOT NULL